-For 2021, changes in valuation allowances of \$5.3 million, 2.6%, related to losses in jurisdictions for which we do not expect to be able to realize the associated tax benefit.
-We also recognized \$1.9 million, 1.0%, of uncertain tax positions, primarily associated with European restructuring actions taken in 2021.
+For 2021, changes in valuation allowances, which impacted the rate 2.6%, related to losses in jurisdictions for which we do not expect to be able to realize the associated tax benefit.
+We also recognized uncertain tax positions, which impacted the rate 1.0%, primarily associated with European restructuring actions taken in 2021.